 If your company is based outside the EU but offers goods or services to individuals in the EU or monitors their behavior, you likely need an EU Representative under GDPR Article 27.
-We provide this as a standalone service or alongside our DPO services.
+We provide this as a standalone service.
+If you also need a DPO, we act as your DPO and arrange your EU Representative through a partner entity, so the two roles stay independent.

 What is an EU Representative?

-An EU Representative is a designated individual or organization established in one of the EU Member States where the relevant data subjects are located, acting as a local contact point for supervisory authorities and data subjects on behalf of a non-EU company.
+An EU Representative is a designated individual or organization established in one of the EU Member States where the relevant data subjects are located.
+They act as a local contact point for supervisory authorities and data subjects on behalf of a non-EU company.
 This is required under GDPR Article 27 for companies that:

 • Are based outside the EU, AND